• What retail shrinkage is

 Top 5 Causes of Shrinkage in Retail

-It’s important to understand each root cause in order to safeguard your profits, maximize staff productivity and radically improve the customer experience.
-Below we’ve outlined the five main triggers of shrinkage, with a free guide on how to tackle them included further down the page.
+Understanding each root cause is important to safeguarding profits, maximizing staff productivity, inventory management, and radically improving the customer experience.
+Below, we've outlined the five main triggers of shrinkage, with a free guide on tackling them included further down the page.

-• Customer shoplifting – otherwise referred to as ‘external theft’ – is responsible for 37% of retail shrink.
+• Customer shoplifting—otherwise known as ‘external theft'—accounts for 37% of retail shrink.

-• Shoplifting rates have increased in recent years, which many reports attributing this to the cost of living crisis.
+• Shoplifting rates have increased in recent years, and many reports attribute this to the cost of living crisis.

-• Another reason for the spike in theft is the boom of self-serve checkouts and rise in popularity of Scan & Go.
-Without the right security protocol in place, these services can provide an opportunity for shoplifters to intentionally mis-scan, switch barcodes or leave the store without paying for an item.
+• Another reason for the spike in theft is the boom of self-serve checkouts and their popularity.
+Without the right security protocol, these services can allow shoplifters to intentionally mis-scan, switch barcodes, or leave the store without paying for an item.

-• Retailers must account for not only intentional shoplifting, but human error (such as selecting the wrong item by mistake at checkout) as a contributor to shrinkage.
+• Retailers must account for intentional shoplifting and human error (such as selecting the wrong item by mistake at checkout) as contributors to shrinkage.
 See cause #3 for further information on human error.

-• The most popular product categories targeted by shoplifters are: apparel, electronics, health & beauty, accessories, footwear, home furnishings, home improvement, office supplies, food and beverage, and children’s items2.
+• Shoplifters target the most popular product categories: apparel, electronics, health and beauty, accessories, footwear, home furnishings, home improvement, office supplies, food and beverage, and children's items.

-• There are many opportunities for employees to take advantage of their position, and they can often work with accomplices inside and outside of your business.
+• Employees have many opportunities to take advantage of their position and can often work with accomplices inside and outside your business.

 • Common tactics are offering heavy discounts to family or friends, mishandling returns, taking products from their store, or removing cash from the till (also known as ‘skimming').

-• 25.7% of shrinkage cases are attributed to admin errors or process failures, making it a close third.
+• 25.7% of shrinkage cases are attributed to administrative errors or process failures, making it a close third.

-• Administrative mistakes can happen in-store, in the warehouse or even in back office environments (such as finance departments).
+• Administrative mistakes can happen in-store, warehouse, or back-office environments (such as finance departments).

-• Despite often being honest mistakes caused by human error, they can have a large detrimental effect on revenue.
+• Despite often being honest, mistakes caused by human error can have a large detrimental effect on revenue.

-• For example, in-store, nearly 3% of all store transactions contained at least one error3.
+• For example, nearly 3% of all store transactions contained at least one error.

 • Often overlooked, vendor fraud is a type of organized crime that can result in considerable profit loss.

-• Vendors may collaborate with employees, offering bribes or threatening them in order to infiltrate or influence processes.
+• Vendors may collaborate with employees, offering bribes or threatening them to infiltrate or influence processes.

-• The most common instance of vendor fraud is when a retailer is charged for products that don’t arrive.
-Fraudulent invoices are raised, or invoices are submitted twice, in order to hoodwink finance departments.
+• The most common instance of vendor fraud is when a retailer charges for products that don't arrive.
+Fraudulent invoices are raised or submitted twice to hoodwink finance departments.

-• Operational loss, or accidental loss, is usually worked into a retailer’s financial plans.
+• Operational or accidental loss is usually worked into a retailer's financial plans.

-• In order to remain profitable, retailers must intervene when operational losses exceed projections, or if they are easily preventable.
+• Retailers must intervene when operational losses exceed projections or are easily preventable to remain profitable.

-• Accidental losses are normally attributed to breakages or supply chain disruptions, but expired products are also a huge contributor (for example pharmaceuticals, cosmetics and food and beverage going out of date).
+• Accidental losses are normally attributed to breakages or supply chain disruptions, but expired products (for example, pharmaceuticals, cosmetics, and food and beverage products that go out of date) are also a huge contributor.

 • Streamlining inventory management systems is often the first step in countering accidental loss, but there are many more ways to take action – keep reading to find out how.